“The 1619 anniversary: Where does the American story begin?” article by Elena Gooray, The Philadelphia Inquirer, September 15, 2019.

-“What Was Lost in Brazil’s Devastating Museum Fire” by Ed Yong, The Atlantic, September 4, 2018.
+“What Was Lost in Brazil’s Devastating Museum Fire,” article by Ed Yong, The Atlantic, September 4, 2018.

 “Brazilians Mourn Museum’s Priceless Collection Amid Anger at Funding Cuts,” The Guardian, September 3, 2018.

-“Histoire des réparations pour l’esclavage,” interview to Dr. Vincent Hirribarren, Blog Africa4: Regards croisés sur l’Afrique, Libération, September 3, 2018.
+“Histoire des réparations pour l’esclavage,” interview with Ana Lucia Araujo by Dr. Vincent Hirribarren, Blog Africa4: Regards croisés sur l’Afrique [in French], Libération, September 3, 2018.

-“Hablemos de História,” Podcast in Spanish and Portuguese on the book Reparations for Slavery and the Slave Trade: A Transnational and Comparative History, April 12, 2018.
+“Hablemos de História,” Podcast in Spanish and Portuguese on the book Reparations for Slavery and the Slave Trade: A Transnational and Comparative History by Ana Lucia Araujo, April 12, 2018.

-“Reparations, memorials discussed at conference at UVA ,” The Daily Progress, March 21, 2018.
+“Reparations, memorials discussed at conference at UVA,” article by Ruth Serven, The Daily Progress, March 21, 2018.

 “Reparations NOW: Global and Historical Receipts with Dr. Ana Lucia Araujo,” Truth’s Table Podcast, February 8, 2018.

-“Museus levam Benim a discutir papel na escravidão,” article by Kevin Sieff, O Globo, February 4, 2018.
+“Museus levam Benim a discutir papel na escravidão,” [in Portuguese] article by Kevin Sieff, O Globo, February 4, 2018.